 Gloucester, a 400-year-old port, offers the ideal location and maritime infrastructure for situating the world’s first dedicated marine genomics research institute.
 The proximity of Cape Ann to the biotechnology hub of Cambridge and Boston allows for easy northward expansion of this economic driver.

-GMGI will help catalyze a regional biotech hub through a strategy triad that includes:
+GMGI will catalyze the local economy by pursuing a strategy triad that includes:

 GMGI Board members and staff at the Gloucester Biotechnology Academy ribbon cutting.